minprog/app-studio/40 Guided/30 Friendsr/content.md

 - In the XML, change the `ConstraintLayout` with a `LinearLayout` (remember how?).
 Also, delete the text view that's already in there.
 - In the designer, head for the Palette and choose **Containers**.
 There you should be able to select a `GridView` and add it to your layout.
 If done correctly, your design should now show an example grid of items, something like the image above.
 - You can tweak the attributes of the `GridView` to show more or less items on a row or have more space between items.
-Take a look at `numColumns`, `stretchMode` (`spacingWidthUniform` seems like a nice and clean solution) and see if you can tweak it to look how you want.
+Take a look at `numColumns` and `stretchMode` and see if you can tweak it to look how you want.
 Feel free to deviate from the example.
 If 4 columns is the way to go: power to you!

 ## Modeling friends